karras2/cohplex-v2/README.md

 # Obstar.io/Korexk.io server

 This is the original Obstar source code.
-The game still need a lot of work and love, I could help a little bit if some of you are planning on remaking a serious version of it.
+The game still needs a lot of work and love, I could help a little bit if some of you are planning on remaking a serious version of it.

 ## Prerequisites

-Run on nodejs 10 an above;
+Run on nodejs 10 and above;
-All the dependencies are in package.json.
+all the dependencies are in package.json.

 ## Things you need to know

 The game could still be optimized.
-Also, the code is not clean, so it might be hard to understad what's happening.
+Also, the code is not clean, so it might be hard to understand what's happening.
 Again, if you are planning on working on it seriously, i could help a little bit.

 ###

-There is two main server files, ```obstarWeb.js``` and ```Alex.js``` ObstarWeb.js is the web server, its handling the http request, the html/css/js files and the shop/leaderboad/accounts databases.
+There is two main server files, `obstarWeb.js` and `Alex.js` obstarWeb.js is the web server, its handling the http request, the html/css/js files and the shop/leaderboad/accounts databases.
 Alex.js is the actual game.

 ###

-it's possible to put the web server, the game server and the mysql server on different machines.
+It's possible to put the web server, the game server and the mysql server on different machines.
-The files /lib/AlexMysql.js, /lib/webMysql.js, are both the config for to the mysql databse connection, and the file /public/share/ws_link.js is the link to the game server. (they are all set to localhost);
+The files /lib/AlexMysql.js, /lib/webMysql.js, are both the config for the MySQL database connection, and the file /public/share/ws_link.js is the link to the game server. (they are all set to localhost);

 ## Mysql Database

-To work, obstar needs a mysql database with the following tables:
+To work, Obstar needs a mysql database with the following tables:

 ###

-Create statement for the database
+Create statement for the database:

 ```
 CREATE DATABASE `users` /*!40100 DEFAULT CHARACTER SET utf8 */ /*!80016 DEFAULT ENCRYPTION='N' */;
 ```

-Then, you have to use the database users: ```use users```
+Then, you have to use the database users: `use users`

 Create statement for the accounts table :

 ```
 CREATE TABLE `acc` (
   `id` mediumint(8) unsigned NOT NULL AUTO_INCREMENT,